CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands.md

 ## :material-download: Download :simple-go: GoCommands

-Visit [GoCommands Releases](https://github.com/cyverse/gocommands/releases) webpage.
-Download a package file bundled with `tar.gz` or `zip` for your target system's OS and architecture.

-Uncompress the package file using `tar zxvf <package file>`.

 Here are commands to download and uncompress the package file for a target system's OS and architecture.

 **:simple-linux: Linux :simple-amd: AMD64**